Shopify/draggable/src/Sortable/README.md

 ## Sortable

 Sortable is built on top of Draggable and allows you to reorder elements.
-It maintains the order internally and fires three events on top of the draggable events: `sortable:start`, `sortable:sorted` and `sortable:stop`.
+It maintains the order internally and fires three events on top of the draggable events: `sortable:start`, `sortable:sort`, `sortable:sorted` and `sortable:stop`.

+Make sure to nest draggable elements as immediate children elements to their corresponding containers, this is a requirement for `Sortable`.

 ### Import